skurhse/skurhse/README.md

-## Trans Rights Are Human Rights! ⚧️ 🏳️‍⚧️
+## Trans Rights Are Human Rights ⚧️ 🏳️‍⚧️
 ## Justice For Myanmar 🇲🇲 🕊️